Rajpratik71/Mininet-wiki/Monitoring-and-Tracing.md

-If the invariants do hold, then we don't know that our experimental results are correct, but we will at least have higher confidence in them since the invariants tell us that there are know obvious problems.
+If the invariants do hold, then we don't know that our experimental results are correct, but we will at least have higher confidence in them since the invariants tell us that there are no obvious problems.

 ### Some Possible Invariants to Monitor